THE ETERNAL WOMAN OF SAN ANTONIO

 The renovation of the San Pedro Creek Cultural Park,directed by Suzanne Scott, executive director of SARA, inaugurated on May 5, transformed a historic creek which had been allowed to diminish until it became a drainage ditch now back into a natural stream habitat and a linear park.
 Two of the four San Antonio artists who created a mural for the embankment of this creek are women, Adriana Garcia and Katie Pell.

-The Museum of San Antonio (SAMA) displaying one of the largest and only exhibitions (under the direction of Katie Luber) in the world of this kind: 500 years of Spanish painting brought directly from the museums of Madrid to celebrate the tercentenary of the city.
+The San Antonio Museum of Art (SAMA) displaying one of the largest and only exhibitions (under the direction of Katie Luber) in the world of this kind: 500 years of Spanish painting brought directly from the museums of Madrid to celebrate the tercentenary of the city.
 This exhibition in San Antonio is truly unique, and some of these paintings have never before been seen in the United States.

 SAN ANTONIO, “ONE OF THE COOLEST PLACES ON EARTH”.